jfq3/RDP---Tutorials/xander_hpcc_example.md

 For this example (and in most other cases), you do not need to edit anything in `run_xander_skel.sh`.

 **6.** The following example command will attempt to run all the three steps (build, find and search) for the genes nifH, nirK, rplB, and nosZ specified in the input parameters.
-It creates an assembly output directory "k45" for kmer length of 45.
-It makes an output directory for each gene inside "k45" and saves all the output in the gene output directories.
+It creates an assembly output directory `k45` for kmer length of 45.
+It makes an output directory for each gene inside the `k45` directory and saves all the output in the gene output directories.
 This toy data set should take approximately 5 minutes to run.
 Messages will be echoed to the screen during this time.
 The program is finished when the input prompt reappears.

     ./run_xander_skel.sh my_xander_setenv.sh "build find search" "nifH nirK rplB nosZ"